 If you have little or no work on, think of all those things you have always said: “one day I want to learn.”
 Now is your time.
 Find an online course and build it into your goals.
-Make a schedule for all the jobs round the house you have meant to do.
+Make a schedule for all the jobs around the house you have meant to do.

 Exercise is vital for physical and mental health.
-There are plenty of great home work-outs to follow online so you can maintain or achieve your fitness levels.
+There are plenty of great homework-outs to follow online so you can maintain or achieve your fitness levels.

-Make your work-space as separate as you possibly can from the rest of your living space.
-Even if it is just one small table, set it up in a way that appeals to you and don’t use it for anything else.
+Make your work space as separate as you possibly can from the rest of your living space.
+Even if it is just one small table, set it up in a way that appeals to you, and don’t use it for anything else.